nadsbuhdha/portfolio-project-5/README.md

 Two specific web marketing strategies have been chosen for the Sole Society:
 Social Media Marketing

 A Facebook page has been created for the Sole Society.
+The facebook page can be viewed [here](https://www.facebook.com/people/The-Sole-Society/100084853331729/)

 A variety of benefits are acquired with a Facebook marketing page including:
 * Brand awareness.